rsnodgrass/hass-lunos/README.md

 ### Step 1: Install Custom Components

-Easiest installation is by setting up [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs), and then adding the "Integration" repository: rsnodgrass/hass-lunos.
+The easiest way to install (and ensure you are always running the latest version), first setup [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs), and then add the "Integration" repository: rsnodgrass/hass-lunos

-However you can also manually copy all the files in [lunos/](https://github.com/rsnodgrass/hass-lunos/custom_components/lunos) directory to `/config/custom_components/lunos` on your Home Assistant installation.

 ### Step 2: Configure Home Assistant